Jennifer Campbell: Election

-Recall Campaign
+Recall campaign

 A recall campaign was officially initiated against Campbell February 3, 2021.
 Proponents of the recall claim that Campbell has made decisions contradictory to promises she has made to constituents.
 The only candidate that announced a campaign to replace Campbell, in the recall election, was San Diego public servant and child abuse victim advocate, Loxie Gant.

 "Many of the complaints against Campbell are as a result of what critics describe as a too-lenient attitude toward vacation rentals and her support for a ballot measure allowing developers to exceed a long-standing 30-foot height limit in the dilapidated Midway neighborhood that is home to many strip clubs."

 "Leaders of the campaign include five prominent civic leaders from each neighborhood in Campbell’s district: Kevin Hastings, vice chair of the Ocean Beach Planning Board; Cathie Umemoto, a director on the Pacific Beach Town Council Board of Directors; Mandy Havlik, board member and secretary of the Peninsula Community Planning Board; Erin Cullen, board member of the Clairemont Community Planning Group; and Gary Wonacott, former president of Mission Beach Town Council."

 According to The San Diego Union Tribune, as of April 6, 2021, "The recall campaign against San Diego Councilwoman Dr. Jennifer Campbell has gathered more than 5,000 signatures, putting the effort on pace to meet the 14,421 signatures required by early June."

-30-Foot Building Height Controversy
+Building height controversy

 After pledging to protect the long-standing 30-foot height limit, overwhelmingly approved by voters in 1972, Campbell reversed course on her campaign promise by co-sponsoring a memo that would ultimately lead to that law being overturned.

 According to the San Diego Union Tribune on December 14, 2021, "Judge Katherine Bacal sided with petitioner Save Our Access, determining that the city should have studied the environmental impacts of taller buildings before putting Measure E in front of voters.
 The judge granted the nonprofit’s request for a writ of mandate, an act that invalidates the measure and bars the city from striking the Midway District from the coastal zone."

-Redistricting Controversy
+Redistricting controversy

-On December 3, 2021 the watchdog group Community Advocates for Just and Moral Governance filed a letter with Office of the City Attorney alleging that "...Campbell's senior policy advisor, Seamus Kennedy, had a hand in crafting the boundaries of Campbell's own District 2, as it appears in the map currently under consideration by commissioners," regarding the mandatory redistricting effort.
+On December 3, 2021, the watchdog group Community Advocates for Just and Moral Governance filed a letter with Office of the City Attorney alleging that "...Campbell's senior policy advisor, Seamus Kennedy, had a hand in crafting the boundaries of Campbell's own District 2, as it appears in the map currently under consideration by commissioners," regarding the mandatory redistricting effort.
 The group further alleges, in the letter, that "On October 20, 2021, Seamus Kennedy, who is Council President Jennifer Campbell’s current Senior Policy Advisor and former campaign manager, submitted a map via the 7 8 online portal wherein Council President Jennifer Campbell’s residence was placed back into District 2..." in order to advantage her in the upcoming 2022 general election.